thoughtworksarts/thoughtworksarts.github.io/app/_posts/2019-09-30-max-razdow-ollie-razdow-jamie-zigelbaum-awarded-blockchain-residency.markdown

 ---
-title  : "Max Razdow, Ollie Razdow, and Jamie Zigelbaum awarded The Democratization of AI via Blockchain Residency y"
+title  : "Max Razdow, Ollie Razdow, and Jamie Zigelbaum awarded The Democratization of AI via Blockchain Residency"
 ---
 ThoughtWorks Arts new San Francisco based residency has been awarded to a team of three artists working across media with a focus on remote collaboration and distributed story-telling.